 I’d never put on a pair of skis before I moved to Denver at age 23, so learning to ski was both exciting and mildly terrifying.
-Skiing seemed really cool, but it was also the first thing I’d learned as an adult and I was acutely aware of my own mortality, the cost of hospital bills, and obligations to work.
+Skiing seemed really cool, but I was learning as an adult that was acutely aware of my own mortality, the cost of hospital bills, and obligations to work.

 I had absolutely no idea what to expect.

 One of my more charming qualities is that I am not good at accepting help (what I like to refer to as “unsolicited criticism”) from my husband.
 Since I wanted my relationship to survive this day on the mountain, I opted for a lesson so a professional could show me the ropes.

 This guide to ski lessons is based on the two I’ve had at Copper Mountain in Colorado, which I highly recommend for anyone living in Denver.
 Copper is easy to get to and has an affordable (for skiing, not normal life) four-pack that I get each winter.
 I (tragically) have not been compensated by Copper to write this blog and all opinions are my own.

 What To Bring

 My guide to dressing for your first ski lesson is here.
 Beyond that, bring: